rhit-zhuy17/Micro-VPN/README.md

    - Store it securely in `shared_config.py`
    - Consider using environment variables for production deployments
    - Regularly rotate keys for enhanced security
+   - Please don't push `shared_config.py` after modifying ip and key in the file

 ## Usage